Paralympic Rowing is a supreme test of strength and stamina over a new 2,000-metre distance.

 There are three types of events: single sculls (one rower), double sculls (two rowers) and coxed four (four rowers plus coxswain).
 The different events are linked to three different sport classes, for which eligibility is determined according to the degree of physical impairment.
 The rules for Paralympic Rowing are almost the same as those applied to the Olympic equivalent, except those pertaining to the boats used for single sculls and double sculls which cater to rowers with lower-leg impairment.
 The seats in these boats are fixed to help the rowers use their arms and torso efficiently and the rowers may use strapping to support themselves in the boat.

 The names of the sport classes were changed in 2017 to bring them into line with other para sport naming conventions.
-The sport classes are the following:

 - PR1M1x (Men)